-I didn’t sleep well the first night after finding out I was pregnant because I was anxious and I had no idea what to expect from my body now.
+I didn’t sleep well the first night after finding out I was pregnant because I was super anxious and I had no idea what to expect now.
+Was I supposed to feel sick straight away?
+When would a bump appear?
+I’d never been pregnant before so I had no idea what happened when, and only really knew what I’d seen on films!
 I told my Mum and Sister straight away because we were far too close and there was absolutely no chance that I’d be able to hide it from them for 3 months.
 But other than that, the secret remained ours.

 It’s strange really because no one actually confirms you are pregnant until your first scan at 12 weeks.
 I couldn’t quite believe it so I think in the end I’d collected 9 positive pregnancy tests in the first two weeks, just to make sure it hadn’t disappeared overnight.
 I took a digital test each Sunday to make sure the week numbers increased as this little thing developed inside of me.
-Eventually, I believed it enough to stop testing.
+Eventually, I believed it enough to stop testing but to be honest, I felt completely normal and it was actually quite easy to forget that I was even pregnant.

 The first 12 weeks felt like forever, despite being preoccupied with house renovations and decorating.
 Finally, we were sat in the hospital waiting for our first scan and I remember the butterflies in my tummy.
 What if I wasn’t pregnant after all?
-Within seconds of that machine probe touching the gel on my belly, little bean appeared on the screen wriggling away.
+What if something was wrong?
+What if it had somehow disappeared?
+But within seconds of that machine probe touching the gel on my belly, little bean appeared on the screen wriggling away.
 Its arms were up in the air and it was kicking its legs around.
 It was so strange to see, because I felt absolutely nothing inside.

 Because of my lack of bump, I felt like such a fraud shopping for anything baby related.
 We’d made the decision that we wouldn’t buy much until after the 20 week scan because we felt like we were jinxing it buying anything before.
 I suppose I’m really cynical but it doesn’t half piss me off when people refer to this as the ‘gender scan’.
 It is not a gender scan, it is a scan that checks everything is okay with your baby.
 Working in HR, I have unfortunately come across several women who attended this scan to find out something was wrong, so naturally this was a huge milestone for us.